 Art Nouveau jewelry

-Art Nouveau is an artistic style in European and American art of the late 19th and early 20th century.
-Stylistic feature of Art Nouveau (Modern) style was the rejection of straight lines and angles in favor of a more natural smooth movement of curved lines.
+An artistic style in European and American art of the late 19th and early 20th century, Art Nouveau (Modern) was the rejection of straight lines and angles in favor of a more natural smooth movement of curved lines.
 Stylistic originality based on Art Nouveau ornamental wavy lines of natural forms of flora and fauna.
-Art Nouveau lines often resemble dancing, undulating arabesques, imbued with an organic energy and vitality of plants.
-Source of ideas for Art Nouveau artists was nature.
+Also, Art Nouveau lines often resemble dancing, undulating arabesques, imbued with an organic energy and vitality of plants.
+And the source of ideas for Art Nouveau artists was nature.
 The most common topic was the bud (the symbol of the emergence of new life) and exotic plants with long stems and pale flowers.
 In preference were lilies, irises and orchids.
 In grand fashion were images of women with an incredibly long, flowing hair.

 Perfectly amenable styling bright and graceful birds and insects – dragonflies and butterflies, peacocks and swallows.
 Natural decorative Art Nouveau promoted its use in a variety of genres.